Scandinavian Airlines: Livery

-In September 2019, SAS unveiled an all-new livery, which will initially be showcased on a new A350 and an A320neo, before gradually being rolled out to the whole fleet.
-SAS expects the whole fleet to be repainted by 2024.
+In September 2019, SAS unveiled new livery for its fleet, initially implemented on new A350 and A320neo aircraft, with all aircraft repainted in the following five years.
 The fuselage is kept in a light beige with the "SAS" logotype in silver displayed prominently across the height of the front section.
 The vertical stabilizer and adjacent parts of the fuselage are blue, with the SAS logo in white shown on the stabilizer.
 The blue area on the rear fuselage extends towards the front in a curved line.
-The horizontal stabilizers are beige (except for the ATR-72 aircraft, where they are blue).
+The horizontal stabilizers are beige (except for the ATR 72 aircraft, where they are blue).
 Winglets are blue as well.
 The engine casings are beige with a vertical blue stripe at the front and bear the word "Scandinavian" in blue.
 "Scandinavian" in large blue letters is also displayed on the underbelly of the aircraft.

-The previous livery was introduced in 1998 and was designed by SthlmLab (Stockholm Design Lab).
+The previous livery, designed by SthlmLab (Stockholm Design Lab), had been introduced in 1998.
 SAS aircraft look predominantly white; however, the fuselage is in a very light beige (Pantone Warm Gray 2/Pantone 9083C) with "Scandinavian" above the windows in silver lettering (Pantone 877) and "Airlines" below the windows in white.
 The typeface used is Rotis Semi Serif.
 The vertical stabilizer (and winglets) are painted blue (Pantone 2738C) with the classic white SAS logo on it.
 It is a variant of the traditional SAS logotype, slimmed slightly and stylized by the design company Stockholm Design Lab as part of the SAS livery change.
 The engine casing is painted in scarlet (Pantone Warm Red/Pantone 179C) with the word Scandinavian in white, the thrust reversers in the color of the fuselage.
 All other text is painted in Pantone Warm Gray 9.
 The design also features stylized versions of the Scandinavian flags.
 All aircraft are named, traditionally after Vikings.

-Apart from the standard livery, SAS also operates an Airbus A319-100 in retro livery and two Boeing 737s in Star Alliance livery.
+To celebrate its 60th anniversary in 2006, SAS painted its first Airbus A319-100, with registration OY-KBO and name "Christian Valdemar Viking", in retro livery; it remained in service as of 2025.

 Cabin

 SAS Business

-On long-haul flights business class, called SAS Business, is offered and features wide sleeper seats.
-On the A330s and A350s seating is 1-2-1 on seats that convert into 196–202 cm flat beds, with power sockets and a 15 in entertainment screen.
-On the A321LRs business class has alternating 2-2 and 1-1 seating, all convertible to flat beds.
+On long-haul flights, business class, called SAS Business, is offered and features wide sleeper seats.
+On the A330s and A350s, seating is 1-2-1 on seats that convert into 196–202 cm flat beds, with power sockets and a 15 in entertainment screen.
+On the A321LRs, business class has alternating 2-2 and 1-1 seating, all convertible to flat beds.